Jarred Kelenic Player Props: Mariners vs. Rockies

 Jarred Kelenic At The Plate

-- Kelenic leads Seattle in total hits (15) this season while batting .366 with nine extra-base hits.
+- Kelenic leads Seattle with 16 hits, batting .356 this season with nine extra-base hits.

-- He ranks 10th in batting average, 27th in on base percentage, and second in slugging among the qualifying hitters in MLB action.
+- Among the qualifying hitters in baseball, his batting average ranks 12th, his on-base percentage ranks 40th, and he is third in the league in slugging.

-- Kelenic enters this game on a eight-game hitting streak.
-Over the course of his last games, he's hitting .444 with four homers.
+- Kelenic enters this game on a nine-game hitting streak.
+In his last games, he's hitting .471 with four homers.

+- In 84.6% of his 13 games this season, Kelenic has picked up at least one hit.
+He's also had four multi-hit games.

-- Looking at the 12 games he has played this year, he's homered in four of them (33.3%), and in 8.9% of his trips to the plate.
+- Looking at the 13 games he has played this year, he's hit a long ball in four of them (30.8%), and in 8.2% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.